 The future of instant messaging platforms like Viber and WhatsApp is promising, but these platforms are still far from perfect and have certain limitations as commercial solutions.
 On the other hand, as simple as the technology is, SMS offers businesses an almost failsafe way to reach their customers.

-An SMS API is a must-have tool for businesses that want to relay one-way transactional information to customers.
+An SMS gateway is a must-have tool for businesses that want to relay one-way transactional information to customers.
 Examples of transactional texts include notifications, reminders, confirmations and PIN codes.
 However, there is much potential beyond transactional messaging that can be unlocked by utilising two-way conversations.

 What is two-way SMS, and how does it work?